-Surveying can be defined as the art of determining the relative positions of a point on or below or above the earth surface by undergoing direct or indirect measurements of distance, elevation, and direction.
+Surveying can be defined as the art of determining the relative positions of a point on or below or above the earth's surface by undergoing direct or indirect measurements of distance, elevation, and direction.

-Surveying - Definition, Principle, and Classes |
+Surveying - Definition, Principle, and Classes

 Significance of Surveying

 Both Angular and Linear Measurements are determined in order to establish the points.
-The main objective of surveying is to prepare a map or plan that represents an area held on a horizontal plane.- The horizontal projection of an area is represented in the plan and maps
+The main objective of surveying is to prepare a map or plan that represents an area held on a horizontal plane.

-- Vertical distances between the points are shown through contour lines, hachures, and other methods in vertical sections.
+• Vertical distances between the points are shown through contour lines, hachures, and other methods in vertical sections.

 Principles of Surveying

-The fundamental principles of surveying are:
+The two main principles of surveying are:

-- Working from whole to part
+1. Working from whole to part

 Classes of Surveying